Bowire

 Tools capability

-Resources capability planned docs-as-resources
+Resources capability docs-as-resources

-Prompts capability planned
+Prompts capability

 stdio transport client only